Great Fire of London: Fire hazards in the city

 The city was essentially medieval in its street plan, an overcrowded warren of narrow, winding, cobbled alleys.
 It had experienced several major fires before 1666, the most recent in 1633.
 Building with wood and roofing with thatch had been prohibited for centuries, but these cheap materials continued to be used.
 The only major area built with brick or stone was the wealthy centre of the city, where the mansions of the merchants and brokers stood on spacious lots, surrounded by an inner ring of overcrowded poorer parishes, in which all available building space was used to accommodate the rapidly growing population.

 The human habitations were crowded, and their design increased the fire risk.
-The typical multistory timbered London tenement houses had "jetties" (projecting upper floors).
+The typical multi-storey timbered London tenement houses had "jetties" (projecting upper floors).
 They had a narrow footprint at ground level, but maximised their use of land by "encroaching" on the street with the gradually increasing size of their upper storeys.
 The fire hazard was well perceived when the top jetties all but met across the narrow alleys—"as it does facilitate a conflagration, so does it also hinder the remedy", wrote one observer.
 In 1661, Charles II issued a proclamation forbidding overhanging windows and jetties, but this was largely ignored by the local government.
 Charles's next, sharper message in 1665 warned of the risk of fire from the narrowness of the streets and authorised both imprisonment of recalcitrant builders and demolition of dangerous buildings.
 It too had little impact.